 Normal Function

-Lactase is produced by cells that line the walls of the small intestine.
-These cells, called intestinal epithelial cells, have finger-like projections called microvilli that absorb nutrients from food as it passes through the intestine so they can be absorbed into the bloodstream.
-Based on their appearance, groups of these microvilli are known collectively as the brush border.
+Lactase is produced by some of the cells that line the walls of the small intestine.
+These cells, called intestinal epithelial cells, have small, finger-like projections called microvilli.
+As food passes through the intestine, the microvilli collect nutrients so they can be absorbed into the bloodstream.
+Groups of these microvilli are known collectively as the brush border.
 Lactase functions at the brush border to break down lactose into smaller sugars called glucose and galactose for absorption.

 Health Conditions Related to Genetic Changes